wuxc/pywin32doc/md/win32gui.md

   -  *threadId* : int

-    The ID of the thread to post the message to.
+    The ID of the thread to post the message to\.

   -  *message* : int